wp-plugins/media-library-custom-fields/readme.txt

 Stable tag: 1.1.6
 License: GPLv2 or later

-Add custom links and other fields to WordPress Gallery images.
+Add custom links and other custom fields to WordPress Gallery images.

 == Description ==